noahehall/theBookOfNoah/0current/appdev/web_performance.md

 ## performance issues

+- FOIT: flash of invisible text; similar to FOUC; only instead your dealing with text becoming visible before the font files are donwloaded; thus being shown in the browsers default fonts, and then rerendering to use the fonts once there fetched
 - FOUC: flash of unstyled content: occurs when css is loaded after content and the browser is forced to repaint
 - jank: the effect of interactions and animations that stutter/fail to render smoothly
   - generally always caused by suboptimal programming techniques